gSchool/ada-pre-course/01-pre-ada01/05-strings/05-strings.md

 ### % Notation

 The % notation is a method for creating arrays of strings.
+It's handy as a shortcut and can save typing.

 * Use %w to create a non-interpolated array of strings
 * Use %W to create an interpolated array of strings